Top Five Global M&A Growth Strategies for Boards

 Directors need to question management on the success of previous M&A. Betsy Atkins calls this the “After-the-acquisition issues and integration challenges.”
 “Can you show me a brief timeline of the merger integration, showing key milestones and expected problems?”

 Atkins suggests an “update a board on experiences with past acquisitions – I like to see a good forensic examination of previous deals.

 - Were the key numbers or goals met?

 - Best of all, what lessons did we learn that will make the current deal better?”

-This is not the entire list of considerations that global Chairmen & boards need to discuss when doing a global deal.
-Global M&A has increased and board members need to educate themselves for such corporate governance challenges.
-In the US, the fiduciary responsibilities of care and loyalty to shareholders will be how the director’s reputation will be judged through the test of times.
-CEO’s and Chairman need to make sure M&A is regularly discussed in the boardroom meetings.
+This is not the list of considerations that global Chairmen & boards need to discuss when doing a global deal.
+Global M&A has increased, and board members need to educate themselves for such corporate governance challenges.
+In the U.S., the fiduciary responsibilities of care and loyalty to shareholders will be how the doctors will judge the director’s reputation through the test of times.
+CEOs and Chairman need to make sure M&A is regularly discussed in the boardroom meetings.

 Bank Analysts Say Pfizer-AstraZeneca Merger Still Makes Sense 06 24 2014 DealBook NY Times

 The Economist 06 26 2014 “Mergers and Acquisitions” viewed online June 28th, 2014

 How Boards should deal with M&A, Forbes 2010